 Bennelong Point is recorded as the largest midden found in Australia.
 Sometime after British settlement, these midden shells were burned and crushed to manufacture lime required to build Government House.

-Government House soon became a centre for communication between Aborigines and colonists, mostly due to a man called Bennelong who befriended Governor Phillip and was the first Aboriginal person to live voluntarily in the settlement.
+Government House soon became a centre for communication between First Nations and colonists, mostly due to a man called Bennelong who befriended Governor Phillip and was the first First Nation person to live voluntarily in the settlement.

 Bennelong Restaurant is built on a site enriched with history of communal eating and telling stories.
 We invite you to create your own story in one of the most recognisable buildings in the world.